SpecFlowOSS/SpecFlowWiki/FeatureContext.md

         }

-Also I should mention here that FeatureContext exposes a Binding Culture property that simply points to the culture the feature is written in (en-US in our example).
+FeatureContext exposes a Binding Culture property that simply points to the culture the feature is written in (en-US in our example).